How to Plant and Grow Fruiting Pear Trees

 1. If you’re planting a sapling from a container, firmly grip the trunk and smoothly and gently ease it from the pot.

-5. Make a small mound of soil in the middle, and set the bare root or seedling on top.
-You’ll want the top of the root ball to be even with or slightly above the soil line.
+4. Make a small mound of soil in the middle, and set the bare root or sapling on top.
+You want the top of the root ball to be even with or slightly above the soil line.

-8. Gently place the newly amended soil over the root ball and across the width of the hole and cover the top of the root ball with about an inch of the mix.
+7. Gently backfill with soil over the root ball and across the width of the hole and cover the top of the root ball with about an inch.

-9. Lightly firm the soil with gloved hands and water the new seedlings thoroughly.
+8. Lightly firm the soil with gloved hands and water thoroughly.

 That’s it!
 As the anteaters with the picnic basket said, “And now, we wait.”